Want more traffic, users and sales in 2022?

 8. Set S.M.A.R.T.
 Goals

-Different content types and subjects produce different outcomes.
+Different topics and types of content produce different outcomes.

 That’s why it’s important to have a specific goal for your content.
-Otherwise, you’re unlikely to get strong results.
+Otherwise, you’re unlikely to get the results you want.

 The best goals are S.M.A.R.T.: